-First Day of Kindergarten Survival Tips for Parents
+First Day of Kindergarten Tips for Parents

 Before I introduce any survival tips for the first day of Kindergarten, give yourself a hug.
 Give your spouse a hug.
 Then pat yourselves on the back and say, “We are great parents.”
 The official entrance to elementary school is a BIG deal!
 All parents should feel pride and joy for getting their little ones safely to this milestone!